project-wavelets/JazzHands/docs/jazzhands/getting_started.rst

 Using ``JazzHands``
 -------------------

-A basic usage example is as follows:
+Let's go through a basic usage example with some synthetic data.
+First, we're going to generate a sin wave with a frequency one 1 and amplitude of 1, randomly sampled over 10 periods, with some Gaussian noise added in:

 .. code-block:: python

     >>> from jazzhands import *
         import numpy as np
+        import matplotlib.pyplot as plt

     >>> t_obs = np.random.uniform(0,10,1000).sort() #Generate synthetic data